-The RMS Policy on Implementation Funding for PAMP works is State Roads projects 100% RMS for road crossing facilities and kerb ramps only, and Regional and Local Roads 50/50 RMS and Council.
-RMS funds road crossing facilities and kerb ramps only.
+The TfNSW process on Implementation Funding for PAMP works is State Roads projects 100% TfNSW for road crossing facilities and kerb ramps only, and Regional and Local Roads on a 50/50 TfNSW and Council basis.
+TfNSW funds road crossing facilities and kerb ramps only.